Medical Devices — Brexit

-The two new Regulations on medical devices (MD) and in-vitro diagnostics (IVD) published in May 2017 are now being implemented with the first provisions already in place and full application expected by May 2020 (MD) and May 2022 (IVD).
-Undoubtedly, the UK’s exit from the EU will have a significant impact on the implementation of the legislation as the UK’s MHRA are significant contributors to the EU medical devices system in helping to shape policy and develop guidance.
+Two new Regulations on medical devices (MDR) and in-vitro diagnostics (IVDR) entered into force in May 2017 following publication in the Official Journal of the European Union.
+The MDR originally provided for a three-year transition period, however, due to the global outbreak of COVID-19, full application of the MDR has been extended and will be fully applicable on 26 May 2021.
+The IVDR will be fully applicable on 26 May 2022, after a five-year transition period.
+Undoubtedly, the UK’s exit from the EU will have a significant impact on the implementation of the legislation as the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) are significant contributors to the EU medical devices system in helping to shape policy and develop guidance.
 However, the HPRA and the EU network recognise the importance of addressing a decreased role for MHRA.

 The HPRA has worked and will continue to work closely with the MHRA on a bilateral basis for operational cooperation and also in consistency in approach/policy to medical device regulation.
 It is anticipated that, at least in the short and medium term, the UK will adopt a very similar system for medical device regulation as that outlined in the new EU Regulations.
 If the UK exit results in a trade deal similar to that maintained with Switzerland or Norway, then it is likely that the regulatory systems will have to remain very similar.
 If the UK exit results in a trade deal more similar to the Australian relationship with EU, then more variability may be expected in time.